 This activity supports basic research in materials sciences using advanced electron and scanning probe microscopy and related spectroscopy techniques to understand the atomic, electronic, and magnetic structures and properties of materials.
 This activity also supports the development of new instrumentation concepts and quantitative techniques to advance materials characterizations for energy applications.
 Supported advancements include ultrafast electron diffraction and imaging techniques.
-The goal is to develop a fundamental understanding of materials, including quantum phenomena, through advanced electron microscopy, spectroscopy, and the associated theoretical tools.
+The goal is to develop a fundamental understanding of materials, including quantum phenomena, through advanced microscopy, spectroscopy, and the associated theoretical tools.

 New methods and approaches should target an array of opportunities for groundbreaking science.
 These include understanding and controlling nano- or meso-scale inhomogeneity and investigations of the interplay among the quantum observables (e.g., charge, spin) that produce unique quantum effects.
 Research topics include imaging the functionality of materials and investigation of electronic structure, spin dynamics, magnetism, phase transitions, and transport properties from atomistic to mesoscopic length scales.
-Progress requires development of advanced in situ analysis capabilities for study of time-dependent phenomena, including dynamics of quantum materials using ultrafast techniques.
+Progress in quantum research requires development of innovative techniques and probes that harness quantum behavior in their characterization schema, as well as the utilization of imaging and spectroscopic techniques for the understanding and control of quantum phenomena.
+Advanced in situ analysis capabilities for the study of time-dependent phenomena, including dynamics of quantum materials using ultrafast techniques is also an area of interest in the program.